LwaziMashiza/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 7-Script to move the file betty from /tmp/ to /tmp/myfirstdirectory.
 Task 8- Script that deletes the file betty.
-Task 9- Script that deletes the directory myfirstdirectory that is in the /tmp directory
+Task 9- Script that deletes the directory myfirstdirectory that is in the /tmp directory Task 10 - Script that changes the working directory to the previous one.
+Task 11 - Script that  lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /root directory (in this order), in long format.y